Lisa-Ho/small-data-projects/README.md

 # Small data analysis and viz projects

-Repository to hold small analysis and data viz projects.
+Repository for small-ish analysis and data viz projects.